CEED/libCEED/doc/sphinx/source/libCEEDapi.rst

 are combined with a :ref:`CeedOperator`.
 As with :ref:`CeedQFunction`\s, operator fields are added separately with a matching field name, basis (:math:`\bm{B}`), element restriction (:math:`\bm{G}`), and **L-vector**.
-The flag :ref:`CEED_VECTOR_ACTIVE` indicates that the vector corresponding to that field will be provided to the operator when :ref:`CeedOperatorApply` is called.
+The flag ``CEED_VECTOR_ACTIVE`` indicates that the vector corresponding to that field will be provided to the operator when :c:func:`CeedOperatorApply()` is called.
 Otherwise the input/output will be read from/written to the specified **L-vector**.

 With partial assembly, we first perform a setup stage where :math:`\bm{D}` is evaluated and stored.
 This is accomplished by the operator ``op_setup`` and its application to ``X``, the nodes of the mesh (these are needed to compute Jacobians at quadrature points).
-Note that the corresponding :ref:`CeedOperatorApply` has no basis evaluation on the output, as the quadrature data is not needed at the dofs:
+Note that the corresponding :c:func:`CeedOperatorApply()` has no basis evaluation on the output, as the quadrature data is not needed at the dofs:

 .. literalinclude::  ../../../tests/t500-operator.c